 NOTE: If you are moving to a new school district within Arkansas you must notify the new superintendent and sign the waiver within 30 calendar days of establishing your residency.

 If You Need To Withdraw Your Child

 If your child already attends an Arkansas public school then you must officially withdraw them in order to homeschool.
 First file a Notice of Intent form to your local superintendent to notify them that you will be homeschooling (see above).
-Then, fill out and send an official withdrawal letter to your child’s school.
+Then, fill out and send a Student Withdrawal Letter to your child’s school.

 The Arkansas Homeschool Law does not require you to meet any specific qualifications in order to homeschool.

-The Arkansas Homeschool Law does not require you to teach a list of specific educational subjects.
+The Arkansas Homeschool Law does not require your child to study a list of specific educational subjects.

 Days of Instruction

-The Arkansas Homeschool Law does not require you to teach a specific amount of hours.
+The Arkansas Homeschool Law does not require your child to homeschool for a specific amount of days/year.

 The Arkansas Homeschool Law does not require you to keep specific records of your homeschooling.